-Derivative contract counterparties are generally limited to high-credit-quality financial institutions and organisations operating in the NEM and financial markets.
-Credit assessment of the counterparty is carried out when the Group deals with it for the first time and reviewed when necessary, at least annually.
+Derivative contract counterparties are generally limited to high-credit-quality financial institutions and organisations operating in the NEM, being subject to it's prudential obligations, and financial markets.
+Credit assessment of the counterparty is carried out when the Group deals with it for the first time and reviewed when necessary, or at least annually.